-I also added new feet to the legs and painted the caps on them the same color for a fun touch.
+In addition, I also add new feet to the legs and painted the caps on them the same color for a fun touch.

-Here’s the new look and function for this once credenza turned entertainment console.
-It is a true cast-off trashure find…
+Finally, here’s the new look and function for this once credenza turned entertainment console.
+It is a true cast-off #trashure find…

-So, maybe next time you’re driving around and you see a sad looking piece of furniture, you may snatch it up, eh? tsk.
-You know it.
-Has this entertainment console stole your heart?
-You can find it also available in my shop.
-(SOLD)
+So, maybe next time you’re driving around, and you see a sad looking piece of furniture, you may snatch it up, eh? tsk.
+Has this entertainment console stolen your heart?
+You can find it also available in my online store.